arbaazmalik/CampusAI/README.md

 This project is licensed under the MIT License.

-Developed as a **B.Tech Major Project** for educational and learning purposes.
+Developed as a ** Generative AI Interan @IBM ** for educational and learning purposes.